alexertech/greyhat_blog/README.md

 - ✅ Improved responsive layout for all screen sizes
 - ✅ Enhanced service cards with icons and descriptions
 - ✅ Created consistent card-based design across the site
+- ✅ Added secure comment system with moderation capabilities
+- ✅ Implemented anti-spam measures with honeypot field
+- ✅ Added real-time character counter for comments
+- ✅ Built comment moderation dashboard for administrators

+## Comments System

+The blog features a secure commenting system with the following features:

+- 140-character limit for concise comments
+- Required username and email fields
+- Anti-spam measures with honeypot field
+- No links allowed in comments
+- Automatic moderation queue for review
+- Admin dashboard for approving/rejecting comments
+- Beautiful avatar placeholders with username initials
+- Responsive design that works on all devices

 ## To-Do: